 The course will enable you to become an evidence-based practitioner who is an active problem-solver, providing the best psychological solutions to the challenges you encounter.
 The MSc Sport and Exercise Psychology course has been designed for both individuals who are seeking to become qualified sport and exercise psychologists, and for other graduates of other courses, which contain psychology/sport and exercise psychology.

 As well as delivering a contemporary curriculum, the course offers the opportunity to gain applied experience and see sport and exercise psychology in action through our on-site Sport Performance Centre.
 Our academic staff are expert researchers, practitioners, and are engaged internationally with the profession and organisations.
 Our on-site clinical facilities allow you the opportunity to observe sport and exercise psychology in practice.

-Our MSc Sport and Exercise Psychology course is open for applications for 2021 via our online application system.
 For general questions on the MSc Sport and Exercise Psychology qualification or to register your interest in the course, please use the contact form below.

 - Course title:

 - Sport and Exercise Psychology